 Or Chinese ‘People’s Republicans’ since China is officially called the People’s Republic of China!
 But the important word here is obviously the last one which serves as the proper title to help define citizens of each nation.
 Hence Americans, Mexicans, Chinese, and so on.

 In our current political climate, many people seem to enjoy jumping on the bandwagon to ridicule Americans.
 They call them self-serving, narcissistic jerks who take pride in having stolen the term “American” from the very deserving countries that share U.S. borders.

 Though the term ‘American’ has actually served the test of time, it’s by no means a new phrase.
 It started becoming normalized during the 1600s.
 Since then, it has become the globally recognized moniker for United States citizens.
 Furthermore, as shown above, nothing else would really work here given that the country’s official name is the United States of America.
 Plus, part of which is shared with other nations (like Mexico).

 In Other Words

-The U.S. is one of the most hated nations in the world, so it’s really no surprise that people like to find issue with, and be critical of, even the minutest details.
-And while there are many reasons to criticize this country, using ‘American’ doesn’t point to any sort of ignorance or bigotry but rather the taking on of a name given by the mother nation during its early years of development.
+The U.S. is one of the most hated nations in the world.
+So, it’s really no surprise that people like to find issues with, and be critical of, even the minutest details.
+And while there are many reasons to criticize this country, using ‘American’ doesn’t point to any sort of ignorance or bigotry.
+Rather, it refers to the taking on of a name given by the mother nation during its early years of development.
 But what do you think?
-Is there are better way to refer to United States citizens than by simply calling them ‘Americans’?
+Is there a better way to refer to United States citizens than by simply calling them ‘Americans’?
 Share your ideas with us!